Requesting Immediate Offset

 Providers can elect the immediate offset process for demanded overpayments to avoid making a payment by check and/or avoid the assessment of interest if the immediate offset satisfies the overpayment in full before aging 31 days from the initial demand.
 Offsets that are associated with an immediate offset are considered a voluntary repayment of a debt.

-The immediate offset process allows providers the opportunity to request an immediate offset each time they receive a demanded overpayment.
-Or, a permanent request can be made for all future demanded overpayments.
+The immediate offset process allows providers the opportunity to request an immediate offset each time you receive a demanded overpayment or you can make a permanent request for all future demanded overpayments.

 An immediate offset request will be processed as soon as possible; however, this request does not guarantee that interest will not accrue on the overpayment.
 To eliminate the risk of interest accruing, your request should be submitted as soon as possible after being notified of the debt as interest automatically accrues 31 days from the date of the initial demand letter.
 To ensure timely processing, your request must be received in writing no later than 16 days from the date of the initial demanded overpayment.

 Please keep in mind that immediate offset requests can only be honored if there are pending payments in the Medicare claims processing system from which to recoup.
 If there is an insufficient amount of pending payments to satisfy the overpayment, interest may accrue.
 When there is a remaining principal balance after the initial immediate recoupment, we will continue the recoupment process and other collection activities until the debt is repaid.